anissen/awesome-snowkit/README.md

 * [Monster's Ball](http://ludumdare.com/compo/ludum-dare-33/?action=preview&uid=30512): Participate in the monsters' favorite pasttime where you throw rubber balls at things.
 [Source (GitHub)](https://github.com/anissen/ld33)
 * [The monster](http://ludumdare.com/compo/ludum-dare-33/?action=preview&uid=25271): Visual novel where you play as a monster.
 [Source (GitHub)](https://github.com/mrcdk/ld33)

+#### Ludum Dare 34

+_Made a game for Ludum Dare 34 using a member of the snowkit family?
+Feel free to create a pull request, issue or ping me on [the chat](https://gitter.im/snowkit/public)._

 <!--
 <a href="link"><img src="picture"></a>
 * [Title](link): Description.
 [Source (GitHub)](source)